 Sep 28, 2014; Washington, DC, USA; Washington Nationals starting pitcherJordan Zimmermann

-(19) after recording the final out of a no-hitter against the Miami Marlins at Nationals Park.
+(27) salutes the crowd after recording his final out of a no-hitter against the Miami Marlins at Nationals Park.
 Mandatory Credit:Brad Mills

 -USA TODAY Sports